 2. "Cucurrucucu Paloma” in The Five Year Engagement

-The idea of Chris Pratt singing a Mexican love song to his bride in Spanish may sound like comedic gold, but the scene is actually wonderfully sweet and the song achingly romantic (regardless of the language barrier).
-In circulation since the 1950s, the song has been recorded by artists as diverse as Luis Miguel, Harry Belafonte, and Joan Baez, pretty much ensuring you can find a version that works as a cultural first-dance song or background music for your cocktail hour.
+The idea of Chris Pratt singing a Mexican love song to his bride in Spanish may sound like comedic gold, but the scene is actually wonderfully sweet and the tune achingly romantic (regardless of the language barrier).
+In circulation since the 1950s, the tune has been recorded by artists as diverse as Luis Miguel, Harry Belafonte, and Joan Baez, pretty much ensuring you can find a version that works as a cultural special dance song or background tunes for your cocktail hour.

 3. “Chapel of Love” in Four Weddings and a Funeral

 While there are plenty of delightful moments in this romantic dramedy over which to swoon, the closing credits that flash forward to reveal the future of each main character are particularly heartwarming, and the cover of The Dixie Cups’ famous song by Elton John gives it a sophisticated ring.
 A great, retro alternative to Pachelbel's Canon in D for your bridesmaids’ processional.